kayceesrk/Quelea/_posts/2015-02-10-vm-prelims.markdown

 + [RUBiS]({{ site.baseurl }}/rubis-test.html) benchmark
 + [LWW GC]({{ site.baseurl }}/lww-gc-test.html) benchmark

-Please note that the experiments that we reported in our paper were conducted in a geo-distributed cloud environment, which let us scale to tens of Cassandra replicas and thousands of concurrent client connections.
-As such, it is impossible to conduct experiments at similar scale in a VM.
-Nevertheless, you should be able to observe similar patterns as reported in Figs. 9(a) to 9(d) of the paper even with small-scale experiments in the VM.
+Please note that the experimental results reported in the paper were conducted on a 5 node Quelea cluster, where each node was a c3.4xlarge machine with 16 vCPUs and 30GiB of main memory.
+As a result, the scale of the results are much smaller in the VM.
+Nevertheless, you should be able to observe similar patterns as reported in the paper, at a smaller scale in the VM.
 If you are interested in reconstructing experiments in a cloud setting, instructions are [here]({{ site.baseurl }}/ec2-instructions.html).

+We have tried to ensure that benchmarks can be run as smoothly as possible.
+However, you might still encounter some issues due to some concurrency bugs lurking in our software.
+We have documented some of the known issues, and quick fixes [here]({{ site.baseurl }}/troubleshooting.html).